ankitalodha05/learning-journal/Lambda-Rds-Connect.md

-**Creating an AWS Lambda Function to Automate RDS Database and Table Creation**
+**Creating an AWS Lambda Function to connect to RDS Database**

 ### Introduction

 AWS Lambda is a powerful, serverless computing service that allows you to execute code without provisioning or managing servers.
-In this document, we will outline the steps required to create an AWS Lambda function that automates the creation of an RDS database and a table within it.
+In this document, we will outline the steps required to create an AWS Lambda function that will connect an RDS database.

 ### Prerequisites